h5netcdf/h5netcdf/doc/index.rst

 `xarray issue tracker`_ only one day later.

-The library evolved constantly over the years (fixing bugs and adding enhancements) and gained contributions from 21 other :ref:`contributors` so far.
+The library evolved constantly over the years (fixing bugs and adding enhancements) and gained contributions from 25 :ref:`contributors` so far.
 The library is widely used, especially as backend within `xarray`_.

 Early 2020 Kai Mühlbauer started to add contributions and after some time he volunteered